Ryanair Chase (Grade 1)

 2014’s instalment was a keenly contested affair, but it was David Pipe’s Dynaste who finally prevailed.
 The 7/4 favourite had to recover from a slow start and Tom Scudamore had plenty of work to do early on to catch up with the leaders.
 But once he did, he looked confident and moved away over the final few furlongs.

-The surprise winner of last year’s Ryanair was Alan King’s 16/1 outsider Uxizandre.
+The surprise winner of the 2015 Ryanair was Alan King’s 16/1 outsider Uxizandre.
 The French bred seven year old won the race from the front, jumping well at a steady pace, then finding more than his challengers over the final straight, leaving the highly rated duo of Ma Filleule (receiving her mares allowance of 7lb) and Don Cossack five lengths behind.
 Not only did this win provide King with his first winner of the week, but it was also A. P. McCoy’s last ever Cheltenham Festival winner before riding off into retirement!

 In 2016, sadly the now rested Vautour was victorious in controversial circumstances.
 Rich Ricci told the horse racing world for weeks and months that he would run in the Gold Cup so this led to ante post carnage when they announced right before the festival that he would run in the Ryanair Chase.
 He absolutely hacked up, beating Valseur Lido, an extremely impressive performance but the race will always be remembered for the wrong reasons sadly.